adhocteam/styleguide/pages/writing.md

 - **Plain language** — Use simple, straightforward language whenever possible.
 Avoid using technical or government jargon when writing for a general audience.

-- **Sexual terms** — Avoid using *sexy* or other sexual terms to describe technology, projects, or our work.
+- **Sexual terms** — Avoid using *sexy*, *intimate*, or other sexual terms to describe technology, projects, or our work.
 Use a more descriptive adjective that says exactly what you like about something.

 - **Violent terms** — Some phrases and names have entered common usage that contain violent words or imagery.
 Avoid terms like *slave repository*, *killing it*, or *strangler pattern*.
 Use plain language or alternative terms instead.